 Ed and Kirsten Gyllenhaal

-Ed Gyllenhaal, curator of Glencairn Museum since 1987, has written and produced two award-winning documentaries, “Cairnwood: A Home in the Country” (2003) and “Embracing the Sacred: The Story of Glencairn Museum” (2007), and is co-curator of both the World Nativities and Christmas Traditions in Many Lands exhibitions.
+Ed Gyllenhaal, curator of Glencairn Museum since 1987, has written and produced two award-winning documentaries, “Cairnwood: A Home in the Country” (2003) and “Embracing the Sacred: The Story of Glencairn Museum” (2007), and is co-curator of the World Nativities exhibition and curator of the Christmas in Pennsylvania exhibition.
 Kirsten Hansen Gyllenhaal works at Glencairn Museum as museum researcher and tour guide, is co-curator of the World Nativities exhibition, and is co-author of the “Christmas in the Castle” tour script together with Ed.
 Kirsten was researcher and project manager for a new edition of E. Bruce Glenn’s 1971 book, Bryn Athyn Cathedral: The Building of a Church (2011).
 Together, the couple authored a book for Arcadia Publishing in 2011, Images of America: The Bryn Athyn Historic District.
 They were married at Bryn Athyn Cathedral in 1985, and live in Bryn Athyn with their youngest daughter Annika and Walter the cat.

 Kathleen Glenn Pitcairn, setting designer for World Nativities

 Settings for the World Nativities exhibition have been created by Bryn Athyn artisan Kathleen Glenn Pitcairn.
 Pitcairn is a self-taught artist who has designed sets for community theater since 1982.
 She uses photographs to understand the country of each Nativity’s origin in order to support the pieces and not distract from them, she said.